wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Claim the Mojave (and the Capital)](https://www.nexusmods.com/newvegas/mods/75196) - An expansive end-game mod that allows the player to build outposts at locations across the two wastelands.
 - This mod will require a significant number of patches to maintain compatibility.

-[DMT - Dead Money Tweaks - Complete Overhaul](https://www.nexusmods.com/newvegas/mods/72139) - A complete overhaul of the Dead Money DLC including rebalancing, new gear, new weapons, and new enemies.
-Intended to be a pseudo-RPG-survival horror experience and inspired by Resident Evil.
-- Please review the mod page requirements and patch availability carefully.

 [True Open World DC](https://www.nexusmods.com/newvegas/mods/84575) - Disables the FO3 main quest, and allows you to visit all main quest locked locations such as Raven Rock and Vault 101 through alternate means, providing a true open world experience in the Capital Wasteland.
 - Incompatible with [TTW Quick Start](https://mod.pub/ttw/54-ttw-3-3-esp-less-quick-start) as both mods alter the game's start.
 - Incompatible with [Rebuild the Capital](https://www.nexusmods.com/newvegas/mods/68030).